yokoyama-flogics/ibp_monitor_2/doc/installation.md

     channel (L or R) corresponds to 'I' or 'Q' of quadrature demodulation each other.
 Some people say SoftRock output is 'L = Q and R = I', and I agree with it, so this should be 'R/L'.
-In the case, you didn't detect any beacons, I/Q connections may be wrong.
+In the case you didn't detect any beacons, I/Q connections may be wrong by some reason.
 In the case, please try 'L/R' instead.

 	In the section 'TaskKeeper', the keyword 'logfile' specifies where Task Keeper outputs log.
 The keyboard 'timelimit_sec' means how